 One thing you might want to book in advance is where you’ll staying during your road trip.
 Reserving pet friendly hotels, vacation rentals, or campgrounds can be a tricky proposition, and not having your accommodations lined up can cause stress.

 As you review the map you’ve been marking up, calculate the time it will take to drive between different points along the route.
 Add some time for bathroom breaks, eating, and filling the car with gas.
-Also consider the time you’d like to spend at attractions along the way.
+Also consider the time you’d like to spend at attractions and rest stops along the way.

 Then, using all of this information, decide where you want to end each day of your road trip and circle those locations on the map.